A few people ask me about exercising after a c section.

 - When rising, use your arms to avoid stressing your weakened back and abdominal muscles, which are most vulnerable when standing.
 ALWAYS AVOID A FULL MOVEMENT from lying or sitting to standing.
 Rather, break the movement down into three parts.

 - Working your stomach muscles requires tilting the pelvis backward and pulling the muscles in tightly throughout the entire exercise.

 - Pelvic tilting exercises are not the same as pelvic floor exercises but can be performed simultaneously with a bit of practice.

 I hope this gives you a start on what to do when exercising after a c section.

-Jago Holmes is a certified personal trainer with over 10 years experience working with moms who have given birth by c section.
-He has created an easy to use and highly effective system that every new mom can use to tone and flatten their baby belly and safely speed up their c section recovery.
+Jago Holmes is a certified personal trainer with over ten years of experience working with moms who have given birth by c section.
+He has created an easy-to-use and highly effective system that every new mom can use to tone and flatten their baby belly and safely speed up their C-section recovery.

-CLICK HERE to find out more about Jago’s exercise after c-section program.
+CLICK HERE to learn more about Jago’s exercise after the c-section program.

 It is Rick again.
 Thanks for reading this guest blog post.

-Please do share your experience with c section and exercise or if you have some tips of your own, please do share in the comments below.
+Please do share your experience with c-sections and exercise.
+If you have some tips, leave them in the comments below.